-Cheap Flights from New York John F. Kennedy to Vancouver International
+Cheap Flights from New York John F. Kennedy to Vancouver International in 2019

 Flight information New York John F. Kennedy to Vancouver International